usagi-coffee/pg_chainsync/README.md

 SELECT chainsync.restart();
 ```

+For the optimal performance your handler function should meet the conditions to be [inlined](https://wiki.postgresql.org/wiki/Inlining_of_SQL_functions).

-Here is the log output after the job has started, for the testing the number of fetched blocks has been limited - it obviously can run indefinitely.
+Here is the complete log output, for the testing the number of fetched blocks has been limited to display the full lifecycle.

 ![example_output](./extra/usage1.png)

-The usage example was run on PotsgreSQL 15.
+The usage examples were run on PotsgreSQL 15.

 ## Installation